pinkeshbadjatiya/weird-news/README.md

 ## Probability for Ranking Task:
 - The Weirdness Probability: Weirdness Probability is calculated with respect to the dataset which we have developed with annotation.
 - We are using the models like Neural Net , Gaussian ‘s  Naive Bayes , Support Vector Machine, Random Forest , Ada Boost and Clustering for finding the probability.
 - We are applying the Weirdness ranking based on this probability .
+- We also explore a novel Affinity Propogation based clustering method for generating synthetic ranks for the dataset using clustering.

 ## Ranking Task:
 The Ranking is briefly classified into 4 parts: